Hawkrin/KTH-IV1351-Data-Storage-Paradigms/README.md

-A point console "website" which gets and manipulates data from a database created in postgreSQL
+A console "website" which gets and manipulates data from a database created in postgreSQL

 Learning Outcome: